 The wires in the outer strands are laid in the opposite direction to the outer strands in the rope.
 As a result, the wires are practically in one axis with the rope itself.
 The designation is sZ or zS, with the capital letter for the strand in the rope and the lower case letter for the wire in the strand.
 Ordinary lay is more resistant to kinking and untwisting, and less likely to fail as a result of crushing and distortion.

+Lang's Lay

-Lang's Lay Both the wires in the strands and the strands themsel-Choosing the right lay direction is very important for ves have the same lay direction.
+Both the wires in the strands and the strands themselves have the same lay direction.
 The wires are at a clear angle to the axis of the rope.
-The designation is zZ or sS. the correct operation of a rope winding drum.
-Wrong lay direction can lead to a build-up of twist, spooling problems limited tolerances and special tolerances can also be pro-
+The designation is zZ or sS.